What to Do When You Want To Drink … and Remedies for the Morning After

 Eat protein.

-Skip alcohol during meals and have them afterwards instead.
+Skip alcohol during meals and have it afterwards instead.

 For Social Drinking, nutrition to think about:

-Calcium – alcohol interferes with absorption of calcium.
+Calcium – alcohol interferes with the absorption of calcium.

 RECOMMENDED: